Stevie Ray Vaughan: The Iconic Guitarist Who Defined Blues Rock with His SRV Hat and Fender Stratocaster

 1984 couldn’t stand the weather cover

-Getting Stevies First Albums in the ’80s
+Getting Stevie’s First Albums in the ’80s

-When it arrived in the mail I put it on the Turntable and from the very first track “Scuttlebuttin” an instrumental I had to stop for a minute.
-It literally scared me.
-I needed a minute because what I was hearing was otherworldly.
-I had no Idea a guitar could sound like that, much less any human being could play that fast and still be soulful.
-It was sort of like seeing a UFO.
-Truly a “whoah, hold up I need a minute”.
+When the album finally arrived in the mail, I rushed to put it on the turntable.
+From the very first track, “Scuttlebuttin’,” I had to pause.
+What I heard was so extraordinary that it actually scared me.
+I needed a moment to process it—this was something otherworldly.
+I had no idea a guitar could sound like that, let alone that a human being could play with such speed and still be so soulful.
+It was like witnessing a UFO—one of those “whoa, hold up, I need a minute” moments.

-This was to be my second concert ever and much like Cameron Crowes’s story in the film “Almost Famous” Mom took me and waited in the car for 3 hours.
-She later reflected after seeing Stevie on television she regretted not just buying a ticket too.
+The following week, while flipping through the Columbus Dispatch, I spotted an ad: “Stevie Ray Vaughan & Double Trouble, Veterans Memorial Auditorium, September 29, 1985, $12.50.”
+This was going to be my second concert ever, and much like Cameron Crowe’s story in Almost Famous, my mom drove me to the show and waited in the car for three hours.
+She later confessed that after seeing Stevie on television, she regretted not getting a ticket herself.

-SRV with Double Trouble Starwood TN 1987
+Unforgettable.SRV with Double Trouble Starwood TN 1987

 SRV in Starwood TN 1987

 We were all new to Stevie so we didn’t know that this was “I’m putting cocaine in my whiskey” Stevie but his habits had not really come to be adverse to him yet.
-I have never in my lifetime felt energy flow through a room the way that night was, with the Exception of my Next concert a band Called Metallica with one Cliff Burton.
+I have never in my lifetime felt energy flow through a room the way that night was, with the Exception of my Next concert a band Called Metallica with Cliff Burton.

 Stevie Ray Vaughan Not Zorro Looking Hat